Gerani, Chania

 Gerani is a village and a community situated in the municipality of Platanias, Crete, Greece.
-It has a population of 1,189 (according to the 2011 census) and it covers 6.398 km2.
+It has a population of 1,102 according to the 2021 census, and it covers 6.398 km2.
 It is 14 km from Chania, right next to the sea.
 The Gerani beach is awarded with the Blue Flag.
-There plenty of traditional tavernas, car rental companies, supermarkets and hotels in the village.
+There are plenty of traditional tavernas, car rental companies, supermarkets and hotels in the village.